-The capital programme managed by Hartlepool Council comprises more than 30 individual projects totalling in excess of £100m of investment.
-The single largest investment is in the new leisure centre in the marina, serving the dual purpose of bringing an abandoned site back into productive use and providing local people and visitors with a top-class leisure amenity.
+The capital programme managed by Hartlepool Council comprises more than 30 individual projects totalling in excess of $\mathfrak{L}100$ m of investment.
+The single largest investment is in the new leisure centre at the marina, serving the dual purpose of bringing an abandoned site back into productive use and providing local people and visitors with a top-class leisure amenity.